 The old advice to give up eggs to lower your cholesterol is inaccurate[ref].
 Similarly, choline from eggs or supplements does not raise cholesterol levels.[ref]

 So what works to lower cholesterol?
-A whole foods diet and moderate exercise are usually beneficial for keeping cholesterol levels in check.
+A whole-food diet and moderate exercise are usually beneficial for keeping cholesterol levels in check.
 Yep – standard advice to cut out fast food and hit the gym a few times per week.
 Cutting out processed food should decrease inflammation and lower cholesterol levels.
 Cleaning up the diet does work for most people and is an obvious route to try.[ref][ref]

 A meta-analysis that combined the data from a bunch of studies found that fruit and vegetable intake of 3+ servings per day decreases triglyceride levels and improves total cholesterol.
 (Interestingly, the study found no extra benefit from consuming five or more servings of fruits and vegetables per day.)[ref]